SSH usage

 ...

-A passphrase is also needed.
+A passphrase is optional.
 After that command, two new keys are generated within the ~/.ssh directory.
 With the example above it would be id_o3r and id_o3r.pub.

 Upload the public key to the VPU